Cyphs/SteamDeckSTR/README.md

 **Make sure to execute this after installing the mods in Vortex.**

-* After running STR Post-Deploy, the game will replace the vanilla launcher (SkyrimSELauncher.exe) with the Skyrim Together Reborn executable.
-* (***Optional***): If you need to open the vanilla Skyrim Special Edition Launcher, install protontricks and launch the underscore-prefixed launcher .exe with it.
-Alternatively, just temporarily rename them back.
-You can add `SteamDeck=0 %command%` to the Launch Options under General in the Properties for the game on Steam before running to change the graphics settings, but note that this command causes issues with the virtual keyboard from working, and the settings don't persist when removing it because the game has its own Steam Deck-specific configuration (Steam Deck verified btw...)
+* To use the vanilla Skyrim Special Edition launcher (for example to change graphics settings), run Undo STR, then run STR Post-Deploy again afterwards.
 * If the game doesn't start, try restarting your Steam Deck first.

 ### How to Play Single Player without Uninstalling Everything